 These are locations where any individual working there meeting the required frequency of work is eligible for an Enhanced DBS Check.
 These include schools and nurseries.
 Employees need to be working at the following frequency to be considered eligible for a DBS Check under these conditions:

-- Once a week or more often, or on more than 3 days in a 30-day period
+- Once a week or more often, or on 3 or more days in a 30-day period

 - Overnight (2am-6am), with the opportunity for face to face contact with children

 While this should cover the majority of staff at an independent school there are other checks that should be considered, such as a Section 128 Check.